Legal Advice for Speeding Offences

 If you are concerned that you may receive a driving disqualification then you should instruct a solicitor at the earliest opportunity.

-My van was caught on a speed camera in Birmingham, but I have never been to Birmingham.
+My vehicle was caught on a speed camera in a city I have never been to.
 What can I do?

 To do so, we can ask the prosecution to disclose the evidence, which is usually a photograph or video of low quality, gather evidence and make written submissions on your behalf in an effort to have the case dropped.
 However, this is entirely at their discretion.